dannyvankooten/www.dannyvankooten.com/content/bookmarks.md

 - [Symfony](https://symfony.com/) or [Django](https://www.djangoproject.com/), PHP and Python web frameworks.
 - [Gozer](https://github.com/dannyvankooten/gozer) Static site generator, turns Markdown files into HTML pages.

 On the frontend, I strive to not use any CSS frameworks and only use JavaScript sparingly.
-I have also been intrigued by [#NoBuild](https://world.hey.com/dhh/you-can-t-get-faster-than-no-build-7a44131c) lately.
+I have also been intrigued by [#NoBuild](https://world.hey.com/dhh/you-can-t-get-faster-than-no-build-7a44131c) lately, although a build step for [concatenating and compressing files](https://csswizardry.com/2023/10/the-three-c-concatenate-compress-cache/) with a similar lifespan is probably worth it for performance reasons.

 ## State of the web